muchq/MoonBase/README.md

 ![MoonBase](moon.gif)

 ### IntelliJ
 Java targets Just Work™.

-When adding a new scala target, add it to included [project view](/.ijwb/.bazelproject)
+When adding a new scala target, add it to then included [project view](/.ijwb/.bazelproject)

 ### Dependencies
  - update `dependencies.yaml`